hse95/N-Edged-Hypars/README.md

 # N-Edged-Hypars Data
 This repository contains the following:
-1) Under "Data", you can find the FE results using for ML training and testing.
+1) Under "Data", you can find the FE results used for ML training and testing.
 2) "Equations.py" contains the generated equations by GP and GEP.